-Interpretation - Questions of interpretation or application of the Code will be referred to the Associate Provost for Student Success, or a designee, for final determination following consultation with the Office of General Counsel.
+A. Interpretation - Questions of interpretation or application of the Code will be referred to the Director of Student Affairs, Vice Provost, or a designee, for final determination following consultation with the Office of General Counsel.

-Revision-The Code will be reviewed every three (3) years under the direction of the Associate Provost for Student Success.
+B. Revision - The code will be reviewed every three (3) years under the direction of the Vice Provost.